letterpad/letterpad/README.md

 ## Contribute

-Letterpad is in its early stages and requires support to move ahead.
+Letterpad has reached a state of maturity but still has not released v1.0.
 You can contribute through various ways like testing, ideas, recommendations, fixing bugs, documentation, logo design, assets, etc. You can join the slack channel (letterpad.slack.com) for discussions.
 Thanks.

 ## Contributors